Wednesday, August 2, 2017

 Charles Ricketts, initials in Michael Field, The World at Auction (1898)

-In 1898 the Vale Press published a new play by Katherine Bradley (1846-1914) and Edith Cooper (1862-1913), writers collaborating under the name of 'Michael Field'.
+In 1898 the Vale Press published a new play by Katharine Bradley (1846-1914) and Edith Cooper (1862-1913), writers collaborating under the name of 'Michael Field'.
 For this book, The World at Auction, Michael Field wanted to have an image of Pylades on the title page:

 Let your title-page be as it is, but opposite to it there must be Pylades.
 His is the one figure that appears in each play of the Trilogy.
 So – if you would have us kind to those vengeful doves – by all that is slim & fleet & long & supple, dream that dream of Fortune & the dancer, just as you saw it, dream it into lines, into existence.(*)